Due to maintenance, users may encounter problems with document retrieval between 18:00 and 21:00 on 11 May 2021 More information

 Possible to receive treatment abroad with the European Health Insurance Card also during the coronavirus epidemic - however, avoid all travel

-In the EU and EEA countries and in Switzerland you receive medically necessary treatment for the local user fee when you show a European Health Insurance Card issued by Kela to the caregiver.
-Medically necessary treatment means treatment that cannot wait until you return home.
-The need of treatment is assessed by the doctor providing treatment.
+In the EU and EEA countries and in Switzerland you receive medically necessary treatment for the local client fee when you show a European Health Insurance Card issued by Kela to the caregiver.
+Medically necessary treatment means treatment that cannot wait until the person returns to his or her home country.
+The need of treatment is assessed by the doctor providing the treatment.

 You can also receive medically necessary treatment in the Finnish public healthcare system with a European Health Insurance Card granted by another country.
-Finland invoices the patient’s home country for the costs for the treatment afterwards.
+Finland retrieves the costs for the treatment afterwards from the patient’s home country.

 If the person is a resident of a Finnish municipality (i.e., has a place of domicile in Finland), he or she is entitled to all necessary treatment in the Finnish public healthcare system.
 The same applies to persons who have a European Health Insurance Card for pensioners issued by Kela or a certificate on entitlement to medical care in Finland.
 The person’s citizenship or country of origin are not relevant.